-- Child protection training should explicitly cover online safety as part of all staff members induction. - Schools and colleges should ensure online safety is specifically covered within annual safeguarding updates provided to staff. - Settings should consider how this is implemented, for example, will it be integrated within existing safeguarding and child protection training or provided as separate and specific online safety inputs. - Schools and colleges may decide to integrate online safety within current child protection training or provide separate sessions. - Local good practice examples for staff training identified include covering safeguarding (including online safety) as a standing item at staff meetings and providing specific online safety training as part of an annual training calendar of staff training events. - Online safety training should be accessed by ALL members of staff, not just teaching staff.
+- Paragraph 127 has been updated since the May 2022 version. - Child protection training should explicitly cover online safety as part of all staff members induction. - Schools and colleges should ensure online safety is specifically covered within annual safeguarding updates provided to staff. - Settings should consider how this is implemented, for example, will it be integrated within existing safeguarding and child protection training or provided as separate and specific online safety inputs. - Schools and colleges may decide to integrate online safety within current child protection training or provide separate sessions. - Local good practice examples for staff training identified include covering safeguarding (including online safety) as a standing item at staff meetings and providing specific online safety training as part of an annual training calendar of staff training events.

+Online safety training should be accessed by ALL members of staff, not just teaching staff.
 A child could disclose an online safety concern to any adult; therefore all members of staff should be aware of how to recognise, respond to, record and refer online safety concerns.